 Let your employer know about your interest, make sure you have a good solid foundation in the agency and digital business, and a comprehensive awareness of the changes occurring in the global communications industry, and why, and how you feel that you can contribute to what is happening.
-Most importantly, possess a great sense of adventure, combined with a passion to want to work in a variety of previously unknown business cultures.
+Most importantly, possess a great sense of adventure, combined with a passion to want to work in a variety of previously unknown, and challenging business cultures.

 What are some of the most rewarding experiences of your career?

-Being able to continue with an international career for so many years.
+Being able to continue and succeed with an international career for so many years.
 To have had that opportunity, to have progressed in my career, to have been promoted, and to have been successful, has all been very rewarding and gratifying.

 If I looked in the trunk of your car, what would I find?